-In May 2014, the Company received 100,000 Ximen shares (Note 18).
+The Company received 100,000 Ximen shares in May 2014, and 258,300 Ximen shares in June 2015, per the agreement with Ximen.
 Until such time as all payments are delivered, the Company still holds the royalty on any production recorded from the property.